Cara0608/AirBnB_clone/README.md

-This is the AirBnB project.
+This is the AirBnB clone project.
+This project is going to be about cloning the whole console of the AirBnB.